LuanPortugal-dev/LuanPortugal-dev/README.md

 ###### Never stop learning constantly 💻

-Hi there 👋
+Hi there 👋<br>
 I'm DBA and Developer.
-Currently venturing and developing things for the financial market in Brazil.
+Currently venturing and developing things for the financial market in Brazil.<br>
  . 🔭 I’m working at BRA<br>
  . 🌱 I’m currently learning all about Machine Learning<br>
  . 💬 Ask me about Data, BI, BA, Data Science and Machine Learning!<br>